soheyldaliraan/instagram_follower_bot_remover/README.md

 [![Python 3.5](https://img.shields.io/badge/python-3.5-red.svg)](https://www.python.org/downloads/release/python-360/)

-# Instagram Sub Bot Remover
+# Instagram Follower Bot Remover
-Python Script for detecting and blocking Instagram Sub Bots
+Python Script for detecting and blocking Instagram Follower Bots

-### Why Removing Sub Bots?
+### Why Removing Follower Bots?

 Instagram new algorithm favors user engagement over other factors for presenting your contents to your followers<sup>[1](#insta-new-alg)</sup><br/>This means if your followers engagement with your contents are low (i.e. less than 10% of your followers like your posts), Instagram ML algorithms identify you as a spammer and prevent your content from getting enough user reach and impression<br/>
-Sub Bots engagement rate is zero because they usually lack the the abillity to like your posts or post a comment so they signal instagram to mark you as spammer.<br/>
+Follower Bots engagement rate is zero because they usually lack the the abillity to like your posts or post a comment so they signal instagram to mark you as spammer.<br/>
 By removing sub bots, your content will reach much higher engagment rates over time.<br/>

 ### How this script works?